Abby Rao Shows Off Bodacious Derriere In Skimpy Bikini

-The 22-year-old, who is most famously known for co-creating The Clubhouse TikTok collective, looked stunning as she was photographed outdoor for the two-photo slideshow, likely on her property.
+The 22-year-old, who is most famously known for co-creating The Clubhouse TikTok collective, looked stunning as she was photographed outdoors for the two-photo slideshow.
 Abby took center stage in the series, standing directly in front of the camera.
-She switched between two similar poses in the photos, and exuded both sultry and mysterious vibes as she shared a pout with the camera, yet her eyes avoided its lens in one of the snapshots.
+She switched between two similar poses in the photos and exuded both sultry and mysterious vibes as she shared a pout with the camera, while her eyes avoided its lens in one of the snapshots.

 Her long, platinum blond hair was parted to the right and styled straight as it cascaded down her back and around her shoulders.